Geography at A Glance:

-The Kingdom of Saudi Arabia is the largest country in the Arabian Peninsula, and Located in the southwest corner of Asia, the Kingdom is at the crossroads of Europe, Asia and Africa.
-It is surrounded by the Red Sea on the West, by Yemen and Oman on the South, the Arabian Gulf and the United Arab Emirates and Qatar on the East, and Jordan, Iraq and Kuwait on the North.
-Saudi Arabia's Red Sea coastline stretches about 1,760 kilometers (1,100 miles) while its Arabian Gulf coastline roughly 560 kilometers (350 miles).
+The Kingdom of Saudi Arabia is the largest Country in the Arabian Peninsula, and Located in the southwest corner of Asia, the Kingdom is at the crossroads of Europe, Asia and Africa.
+It is surrounded by the Red Sea in the West, by Yemen and Oman in the South, the Arabian Gulf and the United Arab Emirates and Qatar in the East, and Jordan, Iraq and Kuwait in the North.
+Saudi Arabia's Red Sea Coastline stretches about 1,760 kilometers (1,100 miles) while its Arabian Gulf Coastline is roughly 560 kilometers (350 miles).

-Almost the entire Kingdom is arid, although there is rainfall in the north and along the mountain range to the west, especially in the far southwest, which receives the monsoon rains in summer.
-Sporadic rain can also occur elsewhere, sometimes very heavily, causing serious flooding, including in Riyadh, where the air and prevailing winds usually tend to be very dry.
+Almost the entire Kingdom is Arid, although there is rainfall in the North and along the Mountain Range to the West, especially in the far Southwest, which receives the Monsoon Rains in Summer.
+Sporadic Rain may also occur elsewhere, sometimes very heavy, causing serious Flooding, including in Riyadh, where the Air and prevailing Winds usually tend to be very dry.

 Diverse Terrain and its Features gifted the Kingdom with diverse climate that varies from One Region to the Other.
 Although Kingdom's Terrain is affected by Tropical high-pressure phenomena, its Climate generally is Continental, Hot in Summer and Cold at Winter and Rainfall occurs mostly in Winter.
 Western and Southwestern heights feature Moderate Climate while the Central Regions has Hot Dry Summer and Cold Dry Winter.